Robert W. Goldman *

 rgoldman@gfsestatelaw.com

-Bob’s charitable service includes past service as a trustee on the Board of Trustees of The Eden Family of Services, Princeton, New Jersey (which provides lifespan service to persons with autism) and service as a Trustee of The Trust For The Advancement of Responsible Artists.
+Bob’s charitable service includes past service as a trustee on the Board of Trustees of The Eden Family of Services, Princeton, New Jersey (which provides lifespan service to persons with autism) and service as a Trustee of The Trust For the Advancement of Responsible Artists.

 bfelcoski@gfsestatelaw.com

 Brian J. Felcoski is a shareholder of the firm.
 He practices in the area of trust and estate litigation.
-He is admitted to practice before the U.S. District Courts for the Southern and Middle Districts of Florida and all Florida state courts.
+He is admitted to practice before the U.S. District Court for the Southern and Middle Districts of Florida and all Florida state courts.

 A native of Miami, Florida, Brian earned his undergraduate degree (B.A., high honors, 1985) from Florida International University and his law degree (J.D., Magna Cum Laude, 1988) from the University of Miami where he was a member of the Order of the Coif and the University of Miami Law Review.